WVURAIL/dspira/_posts/2021-07-04-building-a-simple-spectrometer.md

 The PDF uses older GNU Radio screenshots.
 Use the [current receiver settings]({{ '/Spectrometer_sourceblock_settings' | relative_url }}) when configuring your SDR.

-- `bias=1` enables power on the antenna cable for a compatible amplifier.
-USB powers the Airspy itself.
-- A 4096-point FFT has 4096 channels.
-At 10 MHz bandwidth, each channel is about 2441 Hz wide.
-- Integrating power spectra reduces random fluctuations relative to the mean.
-It does not cancel the noise power itself.

 The [current examples]({{ '/dsp-examples/' | relative_url }}) include flowgraphs checked with GNU Radio 3.10.